david-fong/capswalk/README.md

 ## 🛩 Design Challenges

 One of the big design challenges for this project is to allow playing on or off-line.
-I like this challenge because it really demands designing a good function API and inheritance chain, which isn't a trivial task given an overview of what each piece of the picture needs to accomplish:
+I like this challenge because it really demands designing a good function API and inheritance tree, which isn't a trivial task given an overview of what each piece of the picture needs to accomplish:

 |                     Task                   | Offline | Server | Client |
 |:-------------------------------------------|:-------:|:------:|:------:|